EiffelWebFramework/EWF/library/network/protocol/content_negotiation/README.md

 CONNEG is a library that provides utilities to select the best repesentation of a resource for a client where there are multiple representations available.

-Using this labrary you can retrieve the best Variant for media type, language preference, enconding and compression.
+Using this library you can retrieve the best variant for media type, language preference, enconding and compression.
 The library is based on eMIME Eiffel MIME library based on Joe Gregorio code

 Take into account that the library is under development so is expected that the API change.